 How to Buy a New Furnace

-Is 2020 the year you need to buy a new furnace?
-As you prepare to make this significant investment into your family’s comfort, our heating experts outline what you need to know before you make your purchase.
-Before you purchase a furnace, keep these points in mind.
+As you prepare to make this significant investment into your family’s comfort, here’s what you need to know before you make your purchase:

-- The furnace is more than 15 years old.
+- Your furnace is more than 15 years old.
 As mechanical systems age, they experience wear and tear, and their energy efficiency starts to drop.
-Although a new furnace requires a financial investment, it’s one that will pay you back in lower heating costs.
+Although a new furnace requires a financial investment, it will pay you back in lower heating costs.

-- Your heating bills keep rising without an appreciable change in the weather or your comfort preferences.
+- Your heating bills keep rising without a significant change in the weather or your comfort preferences.

-- The furnace starts making strange noises inside the blower compartment.
-They can signal motor or heat exchanger failure.
+- Your furnace starts making strange noises inside the blower compartment.
+This can signal motor or heat exchanger failure.

 - Furnace sizing